Tuesday, Sept. 12, 1978

 Today, the islands’ inhabitants are almost entirely Christians, with Catholics being somewhat less than 10% of the population.
 The people of Fiji are a powerful illustration of why we should count no one as beyond the Gospel’s converting touch.

 Pope Invited to the New World, but Staying Put for Now (Ottawa Journal)

 Mario Cardinal Casariego of Guatemala invited Pope John Paul I Monday to visit Guatemala next year, Vatican sources report.
 The sources said Casariego made the

 invitation at a private audience with the pope.
 The pontiff thanked him but did not immediately say if he could make the trip.
 Last week the pope said he was unable to accept an invitation to the Latin American bishops’ conference in Puebla, Mexico, next month because of the many commitments of the start of his pontificate.
 A trip by John Paul to Guatemala would be the first visit by a pope to Central America.

 Today, Pope John Paul I also visited the grottoes beneath St. Peter’s Basilica.
-(AP, Spoiler Alert) There he prayed at the tomb of Pope Paul VI.
+(AP) There he prayed at the tomb of Pope Paul VI.
 Even ten years ago (in 1968, just five years into his papacy) Paul VI was “the most-traveled pope in history of the Roman Catholic Church.”
 (UPI)